-On April 25, 2011, The Quad entered into an agreement pursuant to which it will lease from The LINQ, an indirect wholly-owned subsidiary of Caesars Entertainment, and a land parcel under an operating lease with an expiration date of April 25, 2026.
-The land parcel is utilized by The Quad for gaming and other space.
-Pursuant to the terms of the agreement, The Quad is required to pay the LINQ rent equal to approximately \$1.3 million per month beginning on January 1, 2014.
+On April 25, 2011, The LINQ Hotel & Casino entered into an agreement pursuant to which it will lease a land parcel from Caesars LINQ LLC ("The LINQ"), an indirect wholly-owned subsidiary of Caesars Entertainment, under an operating lease with an expiration date of April 25, 2026.
+The land parcel is utilized by The LINQ Hotel & Casino for gaming and other space.
+Pursuant to the terms of the agreement, The LINQ Hotel & Casino is required to pay The LINQ rent equal to approximately \$1.3 million per month beginning on January 1, 2014.

-Bally's Las Vegas leases land to JGB Vegas Retail Lessee, LLC ("JGB Lessee") under a ground lease that commences on the sooner of the Opening Date as defined in the Ground Lease as amended or February 28, 2015 and includes annual and monthly base rents with annual escalations as well as an annual percentage of revenue payable should JGB Lessee revenues exceed a Breakpoint as defined in the lease.
-GB Investor, LLC, a wholly-owned subsidiary of Caesars, has an approximate 10% ownership interest in JGB Lessee.
-Monthly revenues from the ground lease are currently \$0.4 million and are included in Other revenue in the Combined and Consolidated Condensed Statements of Comprehensive Income/(Loss).
+Bally's Las Vegas leases land to JGB Vegas Retail Lessee, LLC ("JGB Lessee") under a ground lease that commences on the sooner of the Opening Date as defined in the Ground Lease as amended or February 28, 2015 and includes annual and monthly base rents with annual escalations as well as an annual percentage of revenue payable should JGB Lessee revenues exceed a Breakpoint as defined in the lease agreement.
+GB Investor, LLC, a wholly-owned subsidiary of Caesars Entertainment, has an approximate 10% ownership interest in JGB Lessee.
+Monthly revenues from the ground lease are currently \$0.4 million and are included in Other revenue in the Combined and Consolidated Condensed Statements of Operations and Comprehensive Income/(Loss).